State Report Write-Up

 To complete the state report write-up, click here.

-To access older reports or to report broken links, please contact NACD Communications and Operations Coordinator Sara Kangas.
+To access older reports or to report broken links, please contact NACD Communications Manager Sara Kangas.

 On-farm case studies conducted by NACD and Datu Research have found corn and soybean farmers who use cover crops and/or no-till can improve their bottom lines by over $100 per acre.
 You can read about the economic and soil health benefits of using these conservation practices in the four case studies linked above, or click here to read more of the report overview.
 To request a copy of the parent report, contact Director of Communications Whitney Forman-Cook.

 The frequency and intensity of wildfires has increased across the United States almost like clockwork.
 In their wake, these fires leave deteriorated soils, increased flooding risk, unproductive forests, and communities forced to rebuild.
 Knowing the best work is done locally, NACD, in partnership with the U.S. Forest Service, conducted five forest health listening sessions across the western United States.
 This white paper chronicles the voices of district officials and partners who participated in these sessions.

 Blueprint for Locally-Led Conservation: A Strategy for District Success and Sustainability (July 2016)